BillNace/18341_P5_USB/README.md

 **Bus Turnaround Time** (i.e. short wait between packets) is **X**, where **X** means single-ended zero (**SE0**).
 We haven't talked about this in lecture, but turnaround time is a very important feature of shared-bus topologies.
-Basically, it's a short amount of time (e.g. one cycle) between transactions on the bus during which all devices should let go of the wires and allow them to return to their electrically neutral state.
+Basically, it's a short amount of time (e.g. one cycle) between different packets on the bus during which all devices should let go of the wires and allow them to return to their electrically neutral state.
 Ask us why this is necessary!